alexr4/e-artsup-GxD_Semestre2/cours/20170206_DOMManipulation/README.md

 * Div using ```createDiv(content);```
 * Any element using ```createElement(tag, content);``` for exemple ```createElement('h1', 'A Title');```

+You can either create a direct element using  ```createP("You text");``` which will create a simple paragraphe or create a new variable in order to access the element you have created using  ```var paragraph = createP("You text");```

 ### Manipulate an element
-You can manipulate a HTML element by using one of the following methods :
+You can manipulate a HTML element in order to create interactive experience by using one of the following methods :
 * ```element.html(content)``` changes the content of the element
 * ```element.position(x, y)``` changes the absolute position of the element
 * ```element.style("Style Name", value)``` changes the CSS style of the element